Interested in our buyout investments?

 The Fed lowered the interest rate for the first time in more than four years.
 Here are the implications for private equity.

-As widely anticipated, in this week’s meeting the Federal Open Market Committee (FOMC) lowered the benchmark federal funds rate by 50 basis points to a target range of 4.75-5%.¹
+As widely anticipated, the Federal Open Market Committee (FOMC) recently lowered the benchmark federal funds rate by 50 basis points to a target range of 4.75-5%.¹

 This is big news because it’s the first rate cut in the US since March 2020, when central banks the world over acted to stimulate economies and financial markets in the immediate aftermath of the COVID crash and ensuing pandemic.

-The Fed’s announcement follows a series of rate cuts by other major central banks, including the European Central Bank, which last week lowered its deposit rate for the second time this year, by 25 basis points to 3.50%.²
+The Fed’s announcement follows a series of rate cuts by other major central banks, including the European Central Bank, which again lowered its deposit rate earlier in September, by 25 basis points to 3.50%.²

 With inflation having fallen back to target, the Fed’s attention is now turning to supporting economic stability and the labour market following the fastest pace of rate hikes in the country’s recent history.